machow/siuba/README.md

 └─4
 ```

-You can also think siu expressions as a shorthand for a lambda function.
+You can also think of siu expressions as a shorthand for a lambda function.

 ```python
 from siuba import _